 The first four sections listed above are must-haves for your journal.
 I have 3 other sections that I use most years to help me keep track of some very specific things in my backyard garden.

 We have 3 garden cold frames that we use most years from October until April.
 We have had a lot of great success growing in cold frames and have done a lot of experimenting over the years.
 I try to keep a lot of notes on what happens in our cold frames each year.

 The more seasons I grow in cold frames the more valuable these notes become.
 We are up to 10 seasons now of gardening in these cold frames.
 I keep a pretty good record of what’s happening in the cold frame and when.
 This helps me remember what I have done in the past that failed and succeeded.
 My journal has really helped me with my Year-Round Gardening efforts.

 What gardener doesn’t love learning new information?
 Over the years I have gone to a lot of gardening classes.
 I keep all of the notes and handouts all together in this section of my garden journal so I know where they are when I need them.

 I also have a section in my garden journal where I set a plan for next year’s garden.
 This usually gets done towards the end of the year when I have a little downtime over the holidays.
 I like to make a list of all the crops I plan on growing in the upcoming season.
 This list helps me later when I’m buying seeds and mapping out where everything in the garden is going to be planted.

 My garden journal has really become an important tool in helping me be a successful gardener.
-If you don’t already a garden journal I would suggest you pick something up and start keeping track of your garden!!
+If you don’t already have a garden journal I would suggest you pick something up and start keeping track of your garden!!